akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 Oro\Bundle\WorkflowBundle\Entity\WorkflowItem

 **Description:**
-Specific instance of Worklflow, contains state of workflow - data as instance of WorkflowData, current step name and list of related entities as list of WorkflowBindEntity entities.
+Specific instance of Workflow, contains state of workflow - data as instance of WorkflowData, temporary storage of result of last applied transition post actions as instance of WorkflowResult, current step name, list of related entities as list of WorkflowBindEntity entities, log of all applied transitions as list of WorkflowTransitionRecord entities.

 **Methods:**
-* **addBindEntity(WorkflowBindEntity)** - add new instance of related entity;
+* **addBindEntity(WorkflowBindEntity)** - adds new instance of related entity;
-* **removeBindEntity(WorkflowBindEntity)** - remove existing related entity.
+* **removeBindEntity(WorkflowBindEntity)** - removes existing related entity.

 Workflow Item Repository
 ------------------------